76-year-old Hazel Hewitt has developed the asbestos disease, mesothelioma.

 On average, 2,500 lives are lost to mesothelioma in the UK each year, many as a result of exposure to asbestos decades before.

-Between 2015 and 2018, Thompsons Solicitors secured more than £28.6 million for asbestos disease victims in the North West.
+Between 2015 and 2018, Thompsons' asbestos and mesothelioma solicitors secured more than £28.6 million for asbestos disease victims in the North West.

 Paula Wrigley, of Thompsons Solicitors, added: “Hazel’s story is a sad example of the widespread impact asbestos has had on people across the country.
 Asbestos diseases are largely seen as diseases that affect men working in heavy industry, but this simply isn’t the case.